Taucher2003/Atlassian-Statuspage-API/README.md

 ### Commit Structure
 Every commit will be prefixed with an emoji to indicate the type of the commit.
 <br>Here you have a list of the emojis that are used.
+<br>Please use them when contributing to this project.
 ```
 ⚡ Bugfixes
 🎈 Small changes